From Silos to Systems — Monitored.Reported.

 Municipalities & FCM Members

-Climate adaptation plans required but no data infrastructure to inform them.
-Local climate impacts disconnected from national monitoring networks.
+Climate adaptation plans need data infrastructure to inform them.
+Connecting local climate impacts to national monitoring networks would strengthen every community's planning.

 Solution